nice-game-hints/lsl-wetdreams-two/04-cavern/100-gofuku-island/020-device.md

 Use the hand mirror that you can find from the totem at Muffington Island.

 # Something's missing
-Yeah, the round are would need something.
+Yeah, the round area would need something.

 # What?
 Did you spot those round stone slabs around the island?